 1950s era vehicles are ubiquitous on Cuban streets.
 Most are cannabilized with parts from many autos - Cubans are masters at using every scrap to build and re-build.

-Street scene, Havana.
-Cuban women have no qualms or concerns about whether they are fat, skinny, or in between.
+Havana streets.
+Cuban women have no qualms about whether they are fat, skinny, or in between.
 They love to wear body-con outfits.

 Despite having so little, kids revel in the limited freedom they have.
-Here, boys jump from the wall along the Malecon, with the old fort Castillo del Moro in the background.
+Boy jump from the wall along the Malecon, with the old fort Castillo del Moro in the background.

-The window is open, but the view is still limited.
+The window is open, but the view is still very limited.